Morphic-Symplexis/morphic-symplexis/morphic-symplexis/dotnet/README.rst

     - ☐ Monoidal categories (i.e. monoids as objects)
     - ☐ Kleisli and co-Kleisli (Eilenberg-Moore) categories
 - **Universal constructions**
-    - ☐ Limits and colimits
+    - ☐ General definition of limits and colimits
     - ☐ Products and coproducts
     - ☐ Pullbacks and pushouts
     - ☐ Initial and terminal objects
     - ☐ Equalizers and coequalizers
     - ☐ Algebras and coalgebras
+    - ☐ Ends and coends
+    - ☐ Free and cofree objects
-    - ☐ Adjunctions (i.e. left and right adjoint functors)
+    - ☐ General definition of adjunctions (i.e. left and right adjoint functors)
     - ☐ Left and right Kan extensions
+    - ☐ General definition of exponentiation (i.e. images and coimages)
 - **Ambient constructions**
     - ☐ Topos
     - ☐ Enriched category